KL Guided Domain Adaptation: Approach

 In practice, we estimate Eq.~\ref{obj_kl} using minibatches.
 In particular, given a labelled minibatch $(\tilde x_S^{(i)},\tilde y_S^{(i)})_{i=1}^B$ of the source domain and an unlabelled one $(\tilde x_T^{(i)})_{i=1}^B$ of the target domain, and a single sampled representation for each $x$: $(\tilde z_S^{(i)})_{i=1}^B$ and $(\tilde z_T^{(i)})_{i=1}^B$, we can get an unbiased estimator of the objective~\ref{obj_kl} as follows:

 However, it still requires knowing $p_S(z)$ and $p_T(z)$ to compute Eq.~\ref{unbias_est}.
 We also use the minibatch to approximate these quantities:

 Intuitively, we use a minibatch of data to construct a distribution of the representation $z$ (which is a mixture of $B$ components), and match that distribution for the two domains with the KL divergence.
+As mentioned earlier, we use a Gaussian distribution with a diagonal covariance matrix for $p(z|x)$ in practice, and employ the reparameterization trick \citep{kingma2013auto} to sample $z$.

-Although the estimator in Eq.~\ref{unbias_est} is unbiased, the approximations in Eq.~\ref{approx_p} will introduce some bias into our estimator.
-However, the estimator is still consistent (i.e., it becomes exact when $B \rightarrow \infty$).
-Therefore, we conjecture that the batch size might have an effect on the performance of the model.
+Although the estimator in Eq.~\ref{unbias_est} is unbiased, the approximations in Eq.~\ref{approx_p} will introduce some bias into our estimator (however, the estimator is still consistent, i.e., it becomes exact when $B \rightarrow \infty$).
+Therefore, the batch size might have an effect on the performance of the model.
 However, via an ablation study, we found that the effect of this bias estimator is not severe in practice, and our model achieves good performance even with a batch size of 64.
 For detailed results and discussion of this ablation study, please refer to the appendix \ref{ablation}.

-As mentioned earlier, we use a Gaussian distribution with a diagonal covariance matrix for the representation $p(z|x)$, and employ the reparameterization trick \cite{kingma2013auto} to sample $z$.